-At Ivel Medical Centre, we are committed to providing high-quality care and continuously improving our services.
-Your feedback helps us understand what we are doing well and identify areas for improvement.
+At Ivel Medical Centre, we are committed to providing high-quality care and continually improving our services.
+Your feedback helps us understand what we are doing well and where we can improve.

 Giving Feedback